shayansalehi1380/ShayanShop/README.md

 **Short description :**

-This is my The second project made with MVC pattern, I think the code is understandable, I invite you to take a look at this project.
+This is my project made with MVC pattern, I think the code is understandable, I invite you to take a look at this project.

 **Technologies used in this project :**